Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 Another good way to get the privacy you covet in your master suite is to keep it on the first floor!

-A first-floor master suite also helps you plan for the future.
+A first-floor master suite can also be a good plan for the future.

 If you plan to stay in your home for some time, the aches and pains that come along with getting older may make going up and down stairs difficult.